-Possible future recoveries of costs resulting from indemnifications provided to the Company by previous owners of the Company's industrial sites have not been recognized in these financial statements.
-Recoveries of the site restoration costs will be recorded when received.
+Possible other future recoveries of costs resulting from indemnifications provided to the Company by previous owners of the Company's industrial sites have not been recognized in these financial statements.
+Future recoveries, if applicable, of the site restoration costs will be recorded when received.